gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 At a high level, IAM has:
 - Users: usually a person (e.g., a developer) that needs access to certain AWS services.
 This person will get an account in IAM (which is **not** the root account)
 - Groups: contains users that are grouped together.
 For example, groups can be established by function (e.g., admin, devops, etc..) and teams (engineering, design, etc..).
-This way permissions can be applied to groups and users inherit these permissions when they are added to a group
+This allows permissions to be applied to groups and for users to inherit these permissions when they are added to a group
 - Roles: for internal usage within the AWS resources and services.
 Roles is what is given to machines to define access
 - Policies: JSON documents which define what Users, Groups, and Roles can and cannot do